LEEYJ1021/rfs-scp-v12/docs/methodology.md

 ### 5.1 GroupKFold Cross-Validation

-To prevent data leakage — transcripts spanning many utterances could otherwise appear in both train and validation splits — all logistic regression evaluation uses `GroupKFold(n_splits=10)` with `groups = transcript_id`.
+To prevent data leakage — transcripts spanning many utterances could otherwise appear in both train and validation splits — all logistic regression evaluation uses \texttt{GroupKFold(n\_splits=10)} with \texttt{groups = transcript\_id}.
 This ensures no session appears in both train and validation partitions within any fold.

 ### 5.2 Repeated StratifiedKFold